-This guide to visiting the Space Needle with kids was written by Seattle family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This guide to visiting the Space Needle with kids was written by Seattle family travel expert Marcie Cheung.
+It contains affiliate links, which means that if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 I’ve lived in Seattle my whole life, but the Space Needle never gets old.
-Whenever we drive past it, I get a sense of pride in my city.
-So, when my 6-year-old started asking if we could go up to the top of the Space Needle, I was thrilled.
+Whenever we drive past it, I feel proud of my city.
+So, when my 6-year-old asked if we could go up to the top of the Space Needle, I was thrilled.

-We hadn’t visited the Space Needle since the renovation with the revolving glass floor.
+We hadn’t visited there since the renovation with the revolving glass floor.
 So we decided to play hooky from school on a sunny Friday to check it out!

 Popular Seattle Tours/Activities